euoc/aws-data-pipeline/README.md

 This project implements a serverless data processing pipeline using AWS free tier services.
 The pipeline ingests data from an S3 bucket, processes it using a containerized application, and stores the results in an RDS PostgreSQL database.

+## Architecture

+The solution uses the following AWS services:

+- **Amazon S3**: Source data storage
+- **Amazon ECS with Fargate**: Container orchestration for the processing application
+- **Amazon RDS PostgreSQL**: Destination database
+- **AWS Secrets Manager**: Secure storage of database credentials
+- **Amazon VPC**: Network isolation for the resources
+- **IAM Roles and Policies**: Secure access controls

+For architecture details, see the documentation section below.

 ## Project Structure

 The project is organized as follows: